-The study synopsis and clinical overview are written in English, but the detailed study report is available in Japanese only.
-Therefore, only the data presented in the synopsis of the study and the clinical overview are discussed in this assessment report.
+The study synopsis and clinical overview were written in English, but the detailed study report was available in Japanese only.
+Therefore, only the data presented in the synopsis of the study and the clinical overview were discussed in the original assessment report.